jmjuanes/mikel/README.md

 const result = m("My name is: {{=fullName user.firstName user.lastName}}", data, options);
 console.log(result); // --> "My name is: John Doe"
 ```

-In this example, the custom function `fullName` is defined to take two arguments, `firstName` and `lastName`, and return the full name.
-The template then uses this function to concatenate and render the full name.

 ## API